 We all flicker thus, though we are inattentive to it.
 To be someone is a process, a Muybridge-strip of sensation briefly illuminated at a constantly refreshing juncture of sense data, whether relating vaguely to the outside world, or to proprioception, to the jostlings and stirrings of our inner organs as we consider breakfast; but it is a process rooted in a body placed firmly in a known and knowable world.
 We are all simultaneously anchored in a volume of space, and in the vestibules of our own souls.

-And so, pinned for the moment in place, provisionally coherent, we inhabit a world in which we can, if we will it, take a step, and lose ourselves for now in the breakfast buffet of the World.
+And so, provisionally coherent, we can, if we will it, take a step, and lose ourselves for the moment in the breakfast buffet of the World.

 Kant may have experienced something similar on his walks, drawing ever closer to the transcendental standpoint, but never inhabiting it.
 Overlapping other walking versions of himself with labyrinthine precision, and with statistically important chances of success; but never quite occupying the self-same space.
-His thought, like his gaunt legs, was always on the move, circling rather than squatting on its object.
+His thought, like his gaunt legs, was always on the move, circling rather than barking its shins on its object.

 And a failed object.
 However close I got, was always getting, to my object, I could never quite grasp it.
 The thing I was after.
 I was manifestly in a place, but I could never quite riddle out what I was doing there.
 What there was to be done.
 Enumerate or encode, it made little difference.
 There always remained some mystifying gap or other, some unbridgeable, and quite possibly generative, vacancy.

-To philosophise, says Novalis, is to dephlegmatise yourself.
+To philosophise, says Novalis10, is to dephlegmatise yourself.
 To shake off apathy.
 To vivify yourself.